baikunz/Slurpy/README.md

 # Slurpy

-Slurpy is a PHP5 wrapper for the [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) command-line tool for working with PDF.
+Slurpy is a PHP wrapper for the [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) command-line tool for working with PDF.
 This library is largely inspired by [Snappy](https://github.com/KnpLabs/snappy) from KnpLabs, a library for generating images or pdf from html.
 Some of the Slurpy code comes directly from Snappy.